 The whiteness about him was complete.
 He could see nothing.
 It burned his eyes.
 It played tricks on his mind.
 It danced and whirled like cold white flames, wrapping itself sinuously about him.
 He couldn’t tell if they were going forward or backward, or even if they were moving at all.
 Through it, Annalee’s voice floated eerily to his ears, muffled and distant.

 It was so dazzling it was hard to keep his eyes open, and he had to keep blinking.
 It shimmered and sparkled, beguiling him and luring him on into its depths.
 It showered him with the gift of tiny diamond dew drops, and wreathed itself around his limbs like a living, silky garment.
 He felt like he was being absorbed by it, becoming a part of it.
 He was no longer a separate being of warm blood and flesh and breath, but a wispy white wraith, an insubstantial parasite on the body of this living, vaporous creature.
 Strangely, the prospect felt comforting.
 He would be rid of his heavy, cumbersome, prison-like body once and for all.

 Gradually, after an indeterminate length of time, he detected with reluctance a shudder in the ethereal embrace of his new companion.
 The mist was being stirred by a breeze.
 The slight trembling became the folding and unfurling of a ship’s sail out on the ocean, and the fog began to blow apart like great ragged clouds.
 Beyond them Conor saw colour, which swam about dizzily before his parched eyes, until it resolved itself into a glorious panorama of sea and mountain.

+He gasped.
 Is this Tir na Nog, Annalee?

 There was no reply.
 Turning his head, he found that she was nowhere to be seen.
 For a moment, Conor felt giddy with the shock of this realisation.
 She must be either lost in the fog, or had abandoned him.